 More difficult are the inflammatory diseases like ankylosing spondylitis that has a fondness for the sacroiliac joint.

 In a break-through study in the Netherlands, researchers found that unloading the knee with advanced osteoarthritis using an external fixation device (for two months), increased the synovial fluid flow through the joint resulted in dramatic sustainable improvement after the device was removed.
-Pain was reduced from 80% to 8% and function improved just as dramatically.
+Pain was reduced from 80 percent to one tenth of that and function improved just as dramatically.
 Again, early symptoms of arthritis are pain and stiffness.

 TWO KINDS OF ARTHRITIS ...